Fex (band)

-Fex (stylized as FEX) is a German new wave band based and formed in Kiel in late 1983.
-They are best known for the song "Subways of Your Mind", also known as "The Most Mysterious Song on the Internet", the subject of a 17-year-long internet search to identify the song title and original artist.
+Fex (stylized as FEX) is a German post-punk and new wave band based in Kiel, having formed there in October 1980.
+They are best known for their song "Subways of Your Mind", also known as "The Most Mysterious Song on the Internet", the subject of a 17-year-long internet search to identify the song title and original artist.

-Although the band only released a six-track demo tape during their original tenure, keyboard player Michael Hädrich revealed during a Reddit AMA that Fex "had songs for a full 2 set concert".
+Although the band only released a six-track tape during their original tenure, keyboard player Michael Hädrich revealed during a Reddit AMA that FEX "had songs for a full 2 set concert".
 One of the tape's songs, "Jenny", also appeared on the compilation album Zeus Top Hits in 1985.
-Fex reformed in the wake of the search for "Subways of Your Mind" and began releasing more songs in late 2024, the first being "Goldrush", a B-side of the tape.
-In December 2024, Hädrich discovered the NDR version of "Subways of Your Mind" in his storage; it was made available for streaming in early 2025.
+Fex reformed in the wake of the search for "Subways of Your Mind" and began releasing more songs in late 2024, the first being "Goldrush".
+In December 2024, Hädrich discovered the NDR version of "Subways of Your Mind" in his storage; it was made available for streaming in January 2025.